 You can approach a lender for a personal loan.
 It’s not the best course of action to follow, but you can explore it if you have no other choice.

-Personal loans are approved based on your personal credit score, and you can use the money in any way you want.
+The lender approves personal loans based on your credit score, and you can use the money in any way you want.
 That includes starting a business.

 But strictly speaking, this funding source is for minor expenses.

 Using a personal loan for a business is only advised for startups that can’t get approval from financial institutions with a minimum-time-in-business requirement.

 We designed a loan that is perfect for startups, newer businesses, or even for some personal expenses.